Home Help for families Information & advice Benefits & tax credits Welfare benefits in Scotland Best Start Grant

 Best Start provides grants to low-income families with young children.
 You can only claim if you are on certain low-income benefits.
 Because it is a grant, it does not need to be repaid.
 There are three different types of grant:

-This is £600 if you have no other children living with you or £300 if you have other children aged under 16 living with you.
-If you have twins you’ll get an additional £300.
+This is £707.25 if you have no other children living with you, or £353.65 if you have other children aged under 16 living with you.
+If you have a multiple birth, you’ll get an additional £353.65 for each baby.
 You can claim a grant from the 25th week of your pregnancy up until your baby is 6 months old.
-This can be extended if you miss the deadline due to the Coronavirus outbreak.
+This can be extended if you miss the deadline for reasons linked to coronavirus.

 If you adopt a baby or start to care for a baby as a kinship carer, you can make a claim at any point before the baby’s first birthday.
 You can still get the grant for a baby who was stillborn or who died after they were born.

-This is a payment of £250.
+This is a payment of £294.70.
 You can get it for a child you are responsible for who is aged two or three.
 You can claim at any point from their 2nd birthday up until they turn three and a half.
-If you are late in applying because of the coronavirus outbreak this should be extended.
+If you are late in applying for reasons linked to coronavirus your claim may still be accepted.
 To claim, you must be treated as responsible for that child e.g. you get child benefit for them.

 No, you can qualify for a Best Start Grant whether or not you are working.
 However, you normally need to be getting a ‘qualifying benefit’.
 This means you must be getting one of the following benefits: